mercadopago/devsite-docs/guides/mp-point/integration-api/test-payments-processing.en.md

 To test the correct creation and processing of a payment intent, follow the steps below.

-1. Send a request to the API [Create a payment intent](/developers/en/reference/integrations_api_paymentintent_mlb/_point_integration-api_devices_deviceid_payment-intents/post) using your production credentials.
+1. Send a request to the API ----[mlb]----[Create a payment intent](/developers/en/reference/integrations_api_paymentintent_mlb/_point_integration-api_devices_deviceid_payment-intents/post)------------ ----[mla, mlm]----[Create a payment intent](/developers/en/reference/integrations_api/_point_integration-api_devices_deviceid_payment-intents/post)------------ using your production credentials.
 You must assign it to the previously configured Point device by replacing the `deviceId` value in the call path with the corresponding identifier.
 Also, use a value that allows you to identify this test intent in your system through the `external_reference` field, and make sure to have a minimum amount for the `amount` field.

 > NOTE
+>
+> Note
 >
 > We recommend that, **before processing the payment intent**, you validate its correct creation by sending a request to [Search payment intent](/developers/en/reference/integrations_api/_point_integration-api_payment-intents_paymentintentid/get) using the `id` obtained in the response.
 While not mandatory, this will allow you to verify that your integration is working correctly and compare the intent information with that received through Webhooks notifications.